eslammahgoub/note-book/README.md

 # Structure

 - I used the folder structure for models be shared && core have a services.
+- There are a screenshot for test && coverage folder for coverage unit test.
 - I used the git as folder core/.
 - I used the git cz "git Commitizen" for better commit.